FJD-CEPH/aCNViewer/README.md

 * `segmentLength`
 * `percentage`: the percentage of samples with the relative ploidy value in `CNV key` for the segment (`chrName`, `start`, `start + segmentLength`)
 * `samples`: the list of the samples falling in the above category

+#### Dendrograms and heatmaps

+2 folders (`relCopyNb` and `rawCopyNb`) will be created and will respectively contain graphs generated from relative copy number values and raw copy number values.